cysouw/diathesis/text/c01_introduction.md

 b.
 Der Künstler malt ein Gemälde.
 :::

 This approach to diathesis, viz. different grammatical sentence structures that express approximately the same state-of-affairs, is applicable to a large number of grammatical phenomena in German.
 For example, some verbs allow for passive-like constructions without any *werden* auxiliary, often called 'anticausative' [@next a].
 Other verbs allow for an alternation between a case-marked accusative and a prepositional phrase, often called 'antipassive' [@next b].
 Further, there exist many different kinds of diathesis marked by a reflexive pronoun *sich* [@next c] or marked by preverbs like *ent-* [@next d].
-Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitiv* [@next e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalf, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
+Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu-Infinitiv* [@next e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalf, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
 Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.]

 ::: ex
 a.
 Der Doktor heilt den Schmerz. \